Lesson 29: Alcohol and You - Slide 22

 - Verbal and/or memory skills

-a skill useful in everything from rearranging the furniture to fitting luggage into the trunk of the car
+- Visually encoding items, maintaining images mentally and manipulating them, a skill useful in everything from rearranging the furniture to fitting luggage into the trunk of the car

 - Sensory-motor skills: such as those involved in becoming proficient at sports